Alix Spiegel

 Alix Spiegel is an American public radio producer and science journalist.
-She is currently a senior audio editor for The New York Times.
-Spiegel previously hosted and produced the NPR program Invisibilia with Hanna Rosin and worked on This American Life and for National Public Radio.
+She currently works for This American Life.
+Spiegel previously hosted and produced the NPR program Invisibilia with Lulu Miller and Hanna Rosin.
+She was one of the early producers of This American Life, then went on to work for National Public Radio and The New York Times, ultimately returning to This American Life as а senior producer in 2021.